 The rest of the answer is that art, as a successful profession, is just a lot of really hard work and very long hours.
 I work six and a half days a week and never have enough time to do all I would like to do.

-Art as a life sustaining profession is a huge commitment and not for the faint-hearted.
+Art as a life-sustaining profession is a huge commitment and not for the faint-hearted.
 You have to want it and be willing to do what it takes.

 If your goal is something else, then fine.
 Doing art for the sake of enjoying the process is wonderful.
 If you don’t have to make a living at it, that’s even better.
 But if you want it as your profession, you had better get comfortable with long hours and the total commitment.

-A: This is a long list and I keep adding to it.
+Joe Anna: This is a long list and I keep adding to it.
 I will just name the few at the top.

 At the league, I studied with David Leffel.
 He is an inspired teacher and divine artist.
 I don’t want to paint like David, but he gave me a wonderful foundation.
-My personal direction, over the years, has changed to a desire for looseness, a mystery and a more impressionist approach.
+My personal direction, over the years, has changed to a desire for looseness, a mystery, and a more impressionist approach.

 Robert Maione gave me a great foundation in landscape painting.